-SECTION 6.
-THE TAX CREDIT RESERVATION PROCESS
+SECTION 6 THE TAX CREDIT RESERVATION PROCESS

 The Division will award tax credits from one or more of three primary accounts: Set-Aside, Geographic, or General Pool account.
 Awards are made to the applications which receive the highest scores within the set-aside and/or geographic categories they elect to compete in, based on the remaining balance of tax credits available and the conditions in this QAP.